 When schools in low economic areas hire the least experienced teachers, they double the barriers to learning.
 When those same schools lack safe campuses, adequate curriculum materials, and personal school supplies, opportunities shrink.
 In cases where children lack stable homes or places to study, homework becomes a joke.
 Yes, these conditions require financial reserves to repair.
-Regardless of cost, citizens must demand the overhaul of schools.
-Inevitably, if we accept third-rate schools, the result will be that of a third world country.
+Regardless of cost, citizens must demand an overhaul of schools.
+Inevitably, if we accept third-rate schools, the result will be that of a third-world country.

 Fortunately, not every change requires major financial input.
 With very little money, schools can alter damaging learning conditions while simultaneously raising the quality of learning by simply respecting individual differences.
 Three suggestions describe ideas below.

-- Many students would benefit if allowed to work from individual contracts with teachers as facilitators.
-Flexibility gained through contracts allows some to master material quickly while removing pressure for those needing extra time.
+Many students would benefit if allowed to work from individual contracts with teachers as facilitators.
+The flexibility gained through contracts allows some to master material quickly while removing pressure for those needing extra time.

-Perhaps, when we choose to value each learner, we will eliminate the school to prison pipeline.
-We know that a Black student committing the same offence as a white one reaps a different and harsher consequence.
+Perhaps, when we choose to value each learner, we will eliminate the school-to-prison pipeline.
+We know that a Black student committing the same offense as a white one reaps a different and harsher consequence.
 Breaking the pipeline begins by acknowledging different learning needs.
 Once we demonstrate respect for all students, regardless of economic status or skin color, we will find the determination to pinpoint assets needed to repair crumbling structures and inadequate materials.
 When enough of us care, we will demand an end to incarceration as a replacement for education.

 Amurao, Carla.
 Fact Sheet: How Bad Is the School-to-Prison Pipeline?
 “Tavis Smiley Reports.
 2016.